 Typical coalescer cartridge construction

-The mechanism of coalescence is different from that of filtration because the particles of water do not permanently attach themselves to fibres.
-Provided that the fibres are of the correct size, density and material, a water particle that has become attached to a fibre will gradually slide along the fibres in same direction as the flow until, as shown below, it meets an obstruction such as an intersection of fibres.
+The mechanism of coalescence is different from that of filtration, because the particles of water do not permanently attach themselves to the fibres.
+Provided that the fibres are of the correct size, density, and material, a water particle that has become attached to a fibre will gradually slide along the fibres in the same direction as the flow until, as shown below, it meets an obstruction such as an intersection of fibres.

 Contact Flogard Systems

 Contact Flogard Systems for all the information on our services and products.
 We work with our clients to achieve the perfect end goal.